sudeepdino008/zettelkasten/0ffb9d7f.md

 > Courage to change the things I can,
 > and Wisdom to know the difference.

-> My idea of the modern Stoic sage is someone who tranforms
+> My idea of the modern Stoic sage is someone who transforms
 > fear into prudence,
 > pain into information,
 > mistakes into initiation,